cfjedimaster/LighthousePro/install/readme.txt

 If you find this application worthy, I have a Amazon wish list set up (www.amazon.com/o/registry/2TCL1D08EZEYE ).
 Gifts are always welcome. ;)

+Last Updated: 11/11/09 (2.6.1.003)
+/controller/Controller.cfc - fixed a compatibility issue with Open BlueDragon.
+/install - Docs updated with instructions for installing on Open BlueDragon.

 Last Updated: 10/28/09 (2.6.1.002)
 Ignore the 004 below.
 Brain fart.
 /Application.cfc - added onRequestStart to disable debugging.